Jeanne Agnès Berthelot de Pléneuf, marquise de Prie: Life at court

-At the age of 21, she returned to France, from the Savoy where she accompanied her husband, she and was soon the declared mistress of Louis Henri, Duke of Bourbon ("Monsieur le Duc"), who was prime minister at the beginning of the reign of Louis XV (1723–1726).
+At the age of 21, she returned to France, from the Savoy where she accompanied her husband, and she was soon the declared mistress of Louis Henri, Duke of Bourbon ("Monsieur le Duc"), who was prime minister at the beginning of the reign of Louis XV (1723–1726).
 Being the mistress of the prime minister allowed her to have unprecedented power for a woman in the French court.
-During his ministry she dominated the royal court, one of the most prominent and historically significant actions she took during this time was facilitating the marriage of Louis XV of France to Marie Leszczynska who became a very beloved and popular Queen of France for the masses of the third estate all throughout her near 43 year tenure.
+During his ministry she dominated the royal court, one of the most prominent and historically significant actions she took during this time was facilitating the marriage of Louis XV to Marie Leszczynska who became a very beloved and popular Queen of France for the masses of the third estate all throughout her near 43 year tenure.
 Queen Marie earned the nickname "The Good Queen" due to her extensive charitable works for the poor people of France whom she regarded as her "children".
 Among of her initial choices before the Polish princess was Anne of Great Britain and Mademoiselle de Vermandois, the younger sister of the Duke of Bourbon.
 The prime minister and the Marquise de Prie are thought to have picked Marie Leszczynska as the future queen in order to gain future power for themselves.

 Following the marriage between Marie and King Louis, Berthelot de Pléneuf struck up a friendship with the young queen.
 This would lead to a two-year-long companionship in which the Marquise de Prie and the prime minister were able to orchestrate political change in their favor.
 In 1725, at the time of Louis XV's marriage, she brought Voltaire to court.
-Thanks to her and with the intervension of the young Queen Marie Leczinska, three pieces by Voltaire were included in the wedding festivities.
+Thanks to her and with the intervention of the young Queen Marie Leczinska, three pieces by Voltaire were included in the wedding festivities.
 Overall scholarly articles support that Berthelot de Pléneuf was highly disliked in French society, viewed as conceited, and her political ambition made her unpopular amongst other ladies at court.

 Two years after orchestrating the marriage to Marie Leszczynska, both the Duke of Bourbon and the Marquise de Prie were exiled after they planned to get rid of the rival of the Duke – Cardinal Fleury.
 In this plan, they manipulated the queen that the king was the one who wanted the Cardinal gone.
 This plan backfired as King Louis XV found out that the Cardinal was to be sent away.
 After discovering that Berthelot de Pléneuf and the Duke of Bourbon were behind this they were both exiled.
 Fleury replaced Bourbon as prime minister.
 Historical evidence has no record of the relationship between Berthelot de Pléneuf and the Duke continuing after their punishment.